 If you want to remove concrete pathways of patios to make way for other home improvements then a concrete removal service is for you.
 However if you want to replace your concrete patio or walkway because of disrepair you may consider other short term solutions like resurfacing and patching.

 Financially and physically it may make sense to get professionals for concrete demolition if you are also bringing in a professional to pour in new concrete.
 Some people may choose to go the do-it-yourself way.
 However concrete removal is a physically demanding job so to do it yourself may save you money but it will ultimately take longer and become more involving.
 You will need an extra set of hands.
-Hiring a professional concrete remover will save time and effort because he has the proper tools of the trade.
+Hiring a professional concrete remover such as Business Name will save time and effort because he has the proper tools of the trade.

 There are several conditions that warrant concrete removal.
 They are:

 · Deep and numerous settlement cracks (are cracks on the concrete due to soil settlement voids underneath it)

 · The cost of patching or resurfacing concrete is not economical compared to professionally removing it and laying it a new

 · In cold climates frozen moisture pushes up concrete causing frost heaves.
 Frost heaves distort the formation of concrete on the surface.

 To correct these issues concrete has to be demolished properly.

 Factors that affect the cost of concrete removal job

 The permits: Some cities may require one to have permits for concrete removal.